 Your insurance policy information should outline what services are covered.
 If you have any questions, please call the customer service number on your insurance card.

 Have I met my deductible?

 Please call the customer service number on your insurance card.
-They can provide detailed information regarding your copayments and/or is required and your doctor did not obtain one, you may have to pay for any care you receive at Marshall.
+They can provide detailed information regarding your copayments and/or deductibles.

 Is pre-authorization required from my insurance company?